DavidDouglass1/Azure-Honeynet-SOC/README.md

 ## Methodology

-- <b>*Creating the honeynet*</b>: I began by [deploying multiple vulnerable virtual machines](Link to the vm deployment project) in Azure, simulating an insecure environment.
+- <b>*Creating the honeynet*</b>: I began by [deploying multiple vulnerable virtual machines](Link to the vm deployment project) in Azure, simulating an unsecure environment.

 - <b>*Monitoring and analysis*</b>: Azure was configured to ingest log sources from various resources into a log analytics workspace.
 Microsoft Sentinel was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

-- <b>*Security metrics measurement*</b>: I observed the environment for 24 hours, recording key security metrics while it was insecure.
+- <b>*Security metrics measurement*</b>: After verifying all logs were being properly sent to the correct workspace I observed the environment for 24 hours, recording key security metrics while it was unsecure.
 This provided a baseline to compare against after implementing remediation measures.

 - <b>*Incident response and remediation*</b>: After addressing the incidents and identifying vulnerabilities, I began the process of hardening the environment by applying security best practices and Azure-specific recommendations.